cronnoss/spring-postgres/README.md

 # hw06

-- Improve the service, let it now store customer products(items).
+- Improve the service, let it now store customer products.

 - Storage of products must be organized similarly to previously added users.

 - Each user can have several products, but each product has one user.

-- Customer item: id, account number, balance, product type (account, card), userId.
+- Customer product: id, account number, balance, product type (account, card), userId.

 - The service must store products.